 Cloud Foundry API Server is the central component of Cloud Foundry on Amazon Web Services that exposes a RESTful API for managing and deploying applications.

 Cloud Foundry on AWS is deployed on top of AWS infrastructure.
 This entails the following: compute resources (such as Amazon EC2), storage (such as Amazon S3), and networking (such as Amazon VPC).

 The UUA component provides identity and access management services for Cloud Foundry on AWS.

 BOSH is a type of component responsible for deploying and managing the Cloud Foundry infrastructure, including the API server, Cloud Controller, Diego, and some other components.

 In addition to these core components, Cloud Foundry also includes a number of optional services, such as databases, message queues, and monitoring tools, that can be used to enhance the functionality of applications.

 If you want to know more about cloud migration, cloud technology in general, AWS cloud, or you want to try AWS services:

 Are you interested in our Cloud Foundry on AWS: Components & Benefits services?
-Schedule a FREE consultation with one of our experts!Schedule a free talk
+Schedule a talk with one of our experts!Schedule a talk

 Schedule a talk with one of our cloud experts!